Interactive Experiment

 Configuration

-- Site location specified
+- Telescope parameters specified

-- Observation setup defined
+- Observation parameters specified

-- Sky model selected
+- Sky model parameters specified

 - Primary beam model selected